-- · The accounting policies to be applied; - Statutory and other disclosure requirements applicable to the group financial statements, including: - The identification and reporting of segments; - Related party relationships and transactions; - Intra-group transactions and unrealized profits; - Intra-group account balances; and - A reporting timetable. - A26.
-The group engagement team's understanding of the instructions may include the following: - The clarity and practicality of the instructions for completing the reporting package. - · Whether the instructions: - Adequately describe the characteristics of the applicable financial reporting framework; - Provide for disclosures that are sufficient to comply with the requirements of the applicable financial reporting framework, for example, disclosure of related party relationships and transactions, and segment information;

-- Provide for the identification of consolidation adjustments, for example, intragroup transactions and unrealized profits, and intra-group account balances; and - Provide for the approval of the financial information by component management.
+- Related party relationships and transactions; - Intra-group transactions and unrealized profits; - Intra-group account balances; and - A reporting timetable. - A26.
+The group engagement team's understanding of the instructions may include the following: - The clarity and practicality of the instructions for completing the reporting package. - Whether the instructions: - Adequately describe the characteristics of the applicable financial reporting framework; - Provide for disclosures that are sufficient to comply with the requirements of the applicable financial reporting framework, for example, disclosure of related party relationships and transactions, and segment information; - Provide for the identification of consolidation adjustments, for example, intra-group transactions and unrealized profits, and intra-group account balances; and - Provide for the approval of the financial information by component management.